Divorce law shake up: ‘no fault’ divorce from April 2022

 Financial and childcare arrangements

 When a marriage ends, parties will usually need to resolve matters and disputes regarding property, finances and arrangements for any children of the family.
 Keeping conflict to a minimum is important to help parties resolve a number of complex and emotive areas.
-A legal system which encourages one party to point the finger at the other impacts on divorcing couples’ ability to participate constructively in mediation or to engage in negotiations.
+A legal system that encourages one party to point the finger at the other impacts on divorcing couples’ ability to participate constructively in mediation or to engage in negotiations.

 Waiting to divorce

 Alternatives for parties seeking a divorce currently have two further options to base a petition upon.
-Firstly, on the basis they have been separated for at least two years (ignoring any periods of co-habitation of up to six months), and the Respondent takes steps to confirm to the court they consent to the divorce.
+Firstly, on the basis they have been separated for at least two years (ignoring any periods of cohabitation of up to six months), and the Respondent takes steps to confirm to the court they consent to the divorce.

-Secondly, an Applicant could find themselves in the position of having to wait five years in the event a Respondent is not willing to agree to a divorce based on two years separation, nor are they able to rely the fact of adultery or unreasonable behaviour.
+Secondly, an Applicant could find themselves in the position of having to wait five years in the event a Respondent is not willing to agree to a divorce based on two years separation, nor are they able to rely on the fact of adultery or unreasonable behaviour.

 On the other hand, waiting for a no-fault divorce will be attractive for separating couples who feel it’s important for their reasons for divorce to be accurately recorded and known.
 This new divorce law affords couples who are seeking that closure.

-How will a no fault divorce work?
+How will a no-fault divorce work?

 The proposed changes to the law are a significant step away from fault-based petitions.
-From 6th April 2022, parties will be able to apply for a divorce either on a sole or joint basis, and will not be required to base an application for divorce on any ‘fact’, as described above.
+From 6th April 2022, parties will be able to apply for a divorce either on a sole or joint basis and will not be required to base an application for divorce on any ‘fact’, as described above.

 Divorcing couples will only be required to confirm that the marriage has broken down irretrievably.

-When an application for divorce has started, the court will impose a 20 week wait to allow parties to reflect and consider if they want to progress with the divorce.
+When an application for divorce has started, the court will impose a 20-week wait to allow parties to reflect and consider if they want to progress with the divorce.
 In the event that they do, they will be required to submit a statement to confirm this.

 Change in divorce language

 Further changes are due in respect of divorce language; a Decree Nisi will be known as a Conditional Order and a Decree Absolute will be known as a Final Order.
-These changes are being made to bring the law up-to-date and ensure terminology used is understandable by all.
+These changes are being made to bring the law up-to-date and ensure the terminology used is understandable by all.

 Currently, work is being undertaken behind the scenes to update all relevant court documents, procedures, practice directions, and amending the online divorce portal to allow parties to apply for a no-fault divorce from 6th April 2022.